roncterry/Deploy-SUSE-AI/README.md

 * One or more downstream AI cluster nodes that have a SLES (or SL Micro?)
 OS installed on them
 * The NVIDIA drivers installed on the nodes with GPUs
 * Rancher Manager installed on your management cluster
+* DNS configured to resolve the cluster name (aicluster01.example.com) to the first control node's IP address

 Do the following to deploy the SUSE AI stack: